Jurassic Fun: Dinosaur Park Days Out

 Dinosaurs have fascinated our five-year-old daughter Poppy ever since she saw Andy’s Prehistoric Adventures on CBeebies.
 Her favourite magazine, Andy’s Amazing Adventures, is all about dinosaurs and she often sticks a family of Jurassic friends to her bedroom wall.
 She even takes ‘Chompy’ (a grabber dinosaur) with her whenever we travel.
 Luckily for us there are a wealth of dinosaur museums and prehistoric attractions in the UK.
 We take a look at 10 of the best and the must-not-miss attractions at each.

 The Natural History Museum is well renowned for its dinosaur collection and has a vast range of exhibits and specimens.
-The iconic Diplodocus skeleton always delights Poppy as it’s one of the longest dinosaurs and seemingly great to chat to.
+The iconic Diplodocus skeleton may now be out on tour, but there's still plenty of dinosaur action to explore.
 She loves learning what each of the dinosaurs is called, what size they were (how many humans high) and what they ate.
 There’s so much to take in and roaring en route is of course obligatory.
 Do try to make sure you see:

 - The first Tyrannosaurus Rex fossil ever found